rbutinar/data_entry_app/README.md

   - Option to use AG Grid React or a similar library for a more "Excel-style" data entry and editing experience, including advanced features like copy-paste, fill handle, and keyboard navigation.
 - **Cloud publishing for public use:**
   - Publish the app on Azure Function App and Azure Web App for public use, including deployment instructions and best practices.
+  - **[WORK IN PROGRESS]** Azure Functions integration is currently being implemented to enable serverless deployment.
+The `/backend/azure` directory contains the necessary configuration files for Azure Functions deployment.

 If you are interested in contributing or have feature requests, please open an issue or PR!